 Ordinary Time: October 8th

 Thursday of the Twenty-Seventh Week of Ordinary Time

 » Enjoy our Liturgical Seasons series of e-books!

 Old Calendar: St. Bridget of Sweden, widow; Sts.
-Sergius, Bacchus, Marcellus and Apuleius, martyrs; St. Demetrius (Hist)
+Sergius, Bacchus, Marcellus and Apuleius, martyrs; Our Lady of Good Remedy (Hist); St. Demetrius (Hist)

 According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Bridget of Sweden, widow.

 It is also the feast of Sts.
 Sergius, Bacchus, Marcellus and Apuleius, Roman martyrs.
 In the Ordinary Form of the Roman Rite, these martyrs, plus many others, are honored on June 30 and St. Bridget is celebrated on July 23.